GenAI:N3

 Introduction

-Since the launch of ChatGPT in November 2022 and subsequent surge in Generative Artificial Intelligence (Gen AI) technology, the education sector has been impacted significantly, with efforts to develop policies, strategies, and guidelines to support staff and students in navigating the changing landscape.
+Since the launch of ChatGPT in November 2022 and subsequent surge in Generative Artificial Intelligence (GenAI) technology, the education sector has been impacted significantly, with efforts to develop policies, strategies, and guidelines to support staff and students in navigating the changing landscape.
 While these technologies offer great potential for enhancing learning experiences, they also pose significant challenges to academic integrity.
-Traditional assessment methods, such as essays, unsupervised open-book or remote exams, and online quizzes, are increasingly vulnerable, as students can access AI tools to produce content that appears to be original but is not their own work.
-While a variety of AI detection tools have been developed, their accuracy remains questionable and reliance on them is not recommended.
-The implication of this is that a shift of focus is needed from detection to prevention, or as Cath Ellis espouses, from detecting cheating to detecting learning.
-This presents an urgent need for higher education institutions to reconsider their assessment strategies to uphold academic standards and ensure that assessments accurately reflect students' knowledge and skills.
+Assessment methods such as essays, unsupervised open-book or remote exams, and online quizzes, are increasingly vulnerable, as students can access AI tools to produce content that appears to be original but is not their own work.

 Objectives